rlanzafame/test_push_workshop_template/README.md

 # JupyterBook2 Template for TUD Books

-This repository provides a template for creating books using [JupyterBook 2](https://jupyterbook.org/) tailored for the Delft University of Technology (TUD).
+This repository provides a template for creating books using [MystMD](https://mystmd.org/) .

 ## Features

-- Pre-configured structure for TUD book projects
+- Pre-configured structure for MystMD book projects
 - Example content and configuration files
 - Ready for deployment and customization